 Case Study.
 Utah Junior High adds fire rated glass to corridors.
 During renovation of North Layton Junior High, architects added fire rated glass in 1 and 2 hour fire walls adding daylight and providing an open, welcoming entrance.

-Products Used: SuperLite II-XL and GPX Framing by SAFTI FIRST
+Products Used: SuperLite II-XL and GPX Architectural Series Framing

-AJC Architects of Salt Lake City, Utah looked to SAFTIFIRST when it came time to renovate the media center and build a new counseling center for North Layton Junior High School.
-They realized they could take advantage of a clear fire-rated glazing to keep the look of the media center and provide an open, welcoming entrance to the new counseling center.
+AJC Architects located in Salt Lake City, Utah approached SAFTI FIRST to renovate the media center and build a new counseling center for North Layton Junior High School.
+The architectural firm realized they could take advantage of a clear fire-rated glazing to keep the look of the media center and provide an open, welcoming entrance to the new counseling center.

 Prior to the renovation, masonry and non-rated hollow metal storefront and glazing were used in the building.
-Due to the increased square footage of the building, new fire rated areas needed to be created, says Jodi Geroux, AIA, LEED AP of AJC Architects.
-The existing hollow metal storefront glazing was located in walls that needed to be upgraded to 1 and 2 hour fire walls.
-To achieve this, the design team chose SuperLite II-XL and GPX Framing by SAFTIFIRST to meet the code requirements and maintain the building original design, which incorporated a lot of glazing.
+Due to the increased square footage of the building, new fire-rated areas needed to be created, says Jodi Geroux, AIA, LEED AP of AJC Architects.
+The existing hollow metal storefront glazing was located in walls that needed to be upgraded to 1 and 2-hour fire walls.
+To achieve this, the design team chose SuperLite II-XL and GPX Architectural Series Framing to meet the code requirements and maintain the building original design, which incorporated a lot of glazing.

 SuperLite II-XL is fire rated up to 2 hours with hose stream, impact safety rated to CPSC Cat.
 II, and meets ASTM E-119, the stringent wall criteria limits the average glass surface temperature rise to 250 F on the non-fire side.
-ASTM E-119 performance standards apply where fire ratings of 60 minutes or more are required in order to protect against dangerous radiant heat and provide a safe path of egress in the event of a fire.
-Tested and approved in large sizes, SuperLite II-XL can be combined with GPX framing to provide wall-to-wall and floor-to-ceiling expanses of glass that provide beauty, elegance and maximum fire safety.
-In addition to these benefits, the competitive pricing of SAFTIFIRST glazing system easily met project budget requirements.
+ASTM E-119 performance standards apply where fire ratings of 60 minutes or more are required to protect against radiant heat and provide a safe path of egress in the event of a fire.
+Tested and approved in large sizes, SuperLite II-XL can be combined with GPX Architectural Series Framing to provide wall-to-wall and floor-to-ceiling expanses of glass.
+It provides beauty, elegance and maximum fire safety.
+In addition to these benefits, the competitive pricing of SAFTI FIRST glazing system easily met project budget requirements.

 See more photos of this renovation for views and safety in Glass Magazine.